 \end{remark}

-\begin{remark}[Heuristics] One should understand the operator $D$ as a combination \textit{fermionic} operators; they intertwine only holes and holes, together with particles and particles, that are away from the Fermi surface.
-One the other hand, the operators $b$ should be understood as an approximate \textit{bosonic} operators; they create/annihilate bosonized particle-hole pairs near the Fermi surface.
+\begin{remark}[Heuristics] {\blu $D$ is a combination of \textit{fermionic} operators.
+They contain interactions between holes and holes, together with particles and particles, that are away from the Fermi surface. } On the other hand, the operators $b$ should be understood as approximate \textit{bosonic} operators; they annihilate bosonized particle-hole pairs near the Fermi surface.
 In fact, the following commutation relation holds

 However, we shall not need any estimates on the commutation relations satisfied by $b$'s, and this interpretation will remain at a heuristic level. \end{remark}

 The following lemma contains the explicit representation for the particle-hole Hamiltonian, in terms of a ``solvable Hamiltonian", plus interaction terms depending on $D$ and $b$ operators.